tulz-app/frontroute/README.md

 On the low level, in order to create a custom directive you need a `(L => Route) => Route` function.
 Simple, right? :)

-The good thing, though, is you will most likely not need to do anything low—level — most directives are supposed to be built from the existing directives using the combinators.
+The good thing, though, is you will most likely not need to do anything low-level — most directives are supposed to be built from the existing directives using the combinators.

 Say, you wanted to check if the matched segment (part of the URI path delimited by `/`) is a number.